 Not going to lie this is the worst part haha.
-I strongly dislike sanding but unfortunately this is a step in most cases you just can not skip.
-Grab your palm sander and around a 80 grit sandpaper.
+I strongly dislike sanding but unfortunately, this is a step in most cases you just can not skip.
+Grab your palm sander and around an 80 grit sandpaper.
 I mainly focused on all my cut edges then switched to 220 grit and sanded the entire board.
-This is a messy job make sure you use proper protective equipment such as a mask safety glasses etc. I actually react badly to saw dust so I look like I’m in some nuclear meltdown when I’m all suited up hahaha.
+This is a messy job make sure you use proper protective equipment such as a mask, safety glasses etc. I actually react badly to sawdust so I look like I’m in some nuclear meltdown when I’m all suited up hahaha.

 Paint your farmhouse trim

 Finding enough space for this can be rather difficult so I worked on 6 or so at the same time then switched them out.
 I laid them on a flat surface and used my roller to go over the fronts with my satin white paint.
 I let the boards dry for a bit then stacked them together and rolled paint on all the side edges at the same time flipped and did the opposite side.
 Now I took each board one by one and painted the surface once more and moved them standing straight up and down off to the side to dry.
 This also allowed me to have more room to start working on the next boards.